b2cm/dart_ssi/README.md

-This Branch contains a script to estimate the execution-costs of the used SmartContracts (ERC1056 and the Revocation-Contract) in euro.
-The script is called cost_estimation.dart and could be found in the examples directory.
-Run it with `dart examples/cost_estimation.dart`.
+# dart_ssi

-Dart Package for SSI Wallet.
+Dart Package supporting several standards in SSI space, inclusive a minimal wallet implementation.
 This Package contains classes and functions for storing verifiable credentials and relating key-pairs; issue, verify and revoke credentials and presentations and interact with a erc1056 smartContract.
+Additional two exchange protocols ([IWCE](https://b2cm.github.io/iwce/) and [DIDComm V2](https://identity.foundation/didcomm-messaging/spec/)) for verifiable Credentials and Presentations are supported.

 ## Getting Started